Skip to content

 Frequently Asked Questions

-Why is distracted eating bad for you?
+Why can distracted eating be bad for you?

 Does eating while watching TV cause weight gain?

-Yes, studies consistently link distracted eating with increased calorie intake and weight gain over time.
+It can.
+Studies consistently link distracted eating with increased calorie intake and weight gain over time.
 The TV extends your eating window—if your show runs an hour, you're more likely to keep eating throughout, well past the point of satisfaction.

 How do I stop eating while scrolling my phone?